megacamelus/camel-upstream-info/camel-documentation/camel-aws-secrets-manager.md

     camel.vault.aws.profileName = test-account
     camel.vault.aws.region = region

+`camel.vault.aws` configuration only applies to the AWS Secrets Manager properties function (E.g when resolving properties).
+When using the `operation` option to create, get, list secrets etc., you should provide the usual options for connecting to AWS Services.

 At this point, you’ll be able to reference a property in the following
 way: